Welcome to the EB Historical Society!

 Creation of the Historical District of Old Bridge.

 Preparation of first Historic District Ordinance in the County.

 Program on the history of Smith Apple Farm

 Program on the 250th birthday of Benjamin Franklin

 Program on our Great Founding Fathers

-Free parking is available at both sites.
+Free parking is available.
 There will be free refreshments.
 Donations are appreciated.